-Social media can be a wonderful place for us in Louisiana to find great deals, but you also must be very cautious according to officials.
-Here are the tips you need.
+Social media can be a wonderful place for Louisianans to find great deals, but according to officials, users must also be very cautious to avoid being ripped off.

-The Better Business Bureau of Acadiana is trying to get the word out to our community about people who are scamming others out of money by placing fake ads for items on social media.
+The Better Business Bureau of Acadiana is trying to inform our community about people scamming others out of money by placing fake ads for items on social media.

 loading...